openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 #### Dev Preview

 - Installation of the ClusterLogForwarder and OpenTelemetryCollector CRs.
-- Support for all the authentication methods supported by ClusterLogForwarder (i.e. static auth, mTLS auth, etc).
+- Support for all the authentication methods supported by ClusterLogForwarder and Red Hat Build of OpenTelemetry (i.e. static auth, mTLS auth, etc).
-- Support for Per-ClusterSet ClusterLogForwarder.
+- Support for Per-ClusterSet ClusterLogForwarder and OpenTelemetryCollector.
 - Health probing per Signal
 - Status reporting